engageLively/galyleo-user-docs/source/userguide.rst

 ..image:: images/image_url.png
 When an image is selected, a dialog appears at the bottom of the Shape configurer, permitting the user to choose the URL for the image.
 ..image:: images/borders.png
-The *Borders* configurer, below  the shape configurer, offers the user the ability to control the color, width, and radius of corners, and the type of line that forms the borders (solid, dotted, or dashed).
+The *Borders* configurer, below  the shape configurer, offers the user the ability to control the color, width, and radius of corners, and the type of line that forms the borders (solid, dotted, dashed, ridged, double, groove, or inset).
+Hidden and none, two other border options, are equivalent to
 ..image:: images/text_sidebar.png
 The *Text* controller only appears when a Text item is selected, and it is used to control the textual properties of a text object.
 These are:
 - The font family and weigt (fine to extra-bold)